4 (Imperfect) Ways Retirees Can Pay for Dental Care

 Shuman states that Medicare Advantage, like individual plans, often has similar waiting periods (6 months to 2 years) before the insurer will cover expensive work such as crowns and dentures.
 Preventive care such as cleanings, Xrays and checkups are covered immediately.
 Johnson states that the insurer might cover certain services up to a maximum of $2,000 per year.

-See also How to lower your premium on health insurance
+See also How to choose the best health insurance for your family

 Most popular: can pet protection plans shots